Tanjim131/CSE-102-Digital-Watch/README.md

 # CSE-102-Digital-Watch
 It was a warm up task assigned to us with an aim to get ourselves acquainted with iGraphics Library.
-It was a simple seven segment display watch.
+It is a simple seven segment display watch.